• Skip to primary navigation

 • Program Cost: $4,500

-• Additional requirements: Audition videos, a video personal statement, a repertoire list, a headshot, and a recommendation letter are all expected to be considered for this program—learn more about these requirements.
+• Additional requirements: Audition videos, a personal video statement, a repertoire list, a headshot, and a recommendation letter are all expected to be considered for this program—learn more about these requirements.

 See program